jayanthkoushik/paje/README.md

 Equations can be referenced (@eq:ex) using tags.
 ```

-Definitions are supported, and can be added in any page directly, or in a
+Latex definitions are supported, and can be added in any page directly, or in a
 separate file that's included (via `includes` in the metadata):

 ```latex